-2.9.1 Amount or Extent of Take
+2.8.1.
+Amount or Extent of Take

-In the opinion, NMFS determined that incidental take is reasonably certain to occur as follows:
+In the Opinion, NMFS determined that incidental take is reasonably certain to occur as follows:

-NMFS anticipates incidental take of juvenile CCV steelhead from impacts directly related to dewatering and potential fish entrainment.
-Incidental take is reasonably certain to occur in each of the two in-water work window seasons.
+NMFS anticipates incidental take of juvenile CCV steelhead from impacts directly related to dewatering and fish capture resulting in some injury or desiccation.
+Incidental take is reasonably certain to occur in each of the two 30-day in-water work windows.

-It is impossible to precisely quantify and track the amount or number of individuals that are expected to be incidentally taken (injure, harm, kill, etc.) as a result of the proposed action due to the variability and uncertainty associated with the response of CCV steelhead to the effects of the proposed action, the varying population size, annual variations in the timing of spawning and migration, individual habitat use within the action area, and difficulty in observing injured or dead fish.
-However, it is possible to estimate the extent of incidental take by designating as ecological surrogates, those elements of the Project that are expected to result in incidental take, that are more predictable and/or measurable, with the ability to monitor those surrogates to determine the extent of take that is occurring.
+It is not practical to quantify or track the amount or number of individuals that are expected to be incidentally taken as a result of the proposed action due to the variability associated with the response of CCV steelhead to the effects of the proposed action, annual variations in the timing of spawning and migration, individual habitat use within the action area, and difficulty in observing injured or dead fish.

+However, it is possible to estimate the extent of incidental take by designating ecological surrogates, and it is practical to quantify and monitor the surrogates to determine the extent of incidental take that is occurring.
+The most appropriate threshold for incidental take is an ecological surrogate of temporary habitat disturbance expected to occur during dewatering and riparian removal activities, and permanent habitat disturbance expected to occur due to the bridge shade.